vckyou/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.